-- 1. Except in Iceland, where debts (but not other nominal magnitudes, such as wages) were indexed to the rate of inflation, with disastrous results. - 2.
-In my supplementary remarks to the Wallis Committee Inquiry in 1996 (sent via email), I anticipated that a financial crisis could result from the practice of securitised lending: 'Should a substantial proportion of eligible assets (for example, residential houses during a real estate boom like that of 1987-89) be financed by securitised instruments, the inability of borrowers to pay their debts on a large scale will not, of course, directly affect liquidity in the same fashion that a failure of bank debtors does.
-Instead, the impact will be felt by those who purchased the securities...
-Where the securities are tradeable, there would obviously be a collapse in the tradeable price, and, potentially, the bankrupting of many of the investors...' - 3.
-The correlation coefficient of the total private debt ratio between mid-1993 and March 2008 to a simple exponential function with a growth rate of 4.6 per cent was 0.9966; the coefficient for the household debt ratio between 1990 and March 2008 with a growth rate of 6.05 per cent was 0.9969. - 4.
-In future research, I will combine this model and that in Keen (2009) into a strictly monetary model of the FIH.
+&lt;sup>1 Except in Iceland, where debts (but not other nominal magnitudes such as wages) were indexed to the rate of inflation, with disastrous results.

+&lt;sup>2 In my supplementary remarks to the Wallis Committee Inquiry in 1996, I anticipated that a financial crisis could result from the practice of securitised lending: "Should a substantial proportion of eligible assets (e.g., residential houses during a real estate boom like that of 87-89) be financed by securitised instruments, the inability of borrowers to pay their debts on a large scale will not, of course, directly affect liquidity in the same fashion that a failure of bank debtors does.
+Instead, the impact will be felt by those who purchased the securities ...
+Where the securities are tradeable, there would obviously be a collapse in the tradeable price, and, potentially, the bankrupting of many of the investors..."

+&lt;sup>3 The correlation coefficient of the total private debt ratio between mid-1993 and March 2008 to a simple exponential function with a growth rate of 4.6% is 0.9966; the coefficient for the household debt ratio between 1990 and March 2008 with a growth rate of 6.05% was 0.9969.

+$^4$ In future research I will combine this model and that in Keen 2009 into a strictly monetary model of the FIH.